-Should you decide to apply this approach you will quickly realize that the only way to achieve more balanced “talk/listen” ratios and to enhance one’s capacity to listen is to ask better “open-ended” questions (those that can’t be answered with a one word answer); and these “better questions” are the secret to sales success!
+Should you decide to apply this approach you will quickly realize that the best way to achieve more balanced “talk/listen” ratios and to enhance our capacity to listen is to ask better open-ended questions (those that can’t be answered with a one word answer); and beginning sales conversations by asking these “better questions” instead of “telling” people about our product or services is the secret to sales success!

-This perspective was concisely summarized by Fred Hermann, who often said, “Never tell them anything you can ask them.”
+This perspective (the secret!) was concisely summarized by Fred Hermann, who often said, “Never tell them anything you can ask them.”